jamsocket/jamsocket/packages/typescript/README.md

 ### `init()`

-Spawn backends using the `init` function from `@jamsocket/javascript/server` folder. `init` will return a `spawn` function that you can use to spawn a session backend.
+Create a Jamsocket instance using the `init` function from `@jamsocket/javascript/server` folder.
+The returned Jamsocket instance has a `spawn` function that you can use to spawn a session backend.

 <Callout>Backends should only be spawned server-side, since the Jamsocket Auth Token must be kept secret.</Callout>